IsaacScript/isaacscript/docs/function-signatures.md

 Similar to the vanilla callback of the same name, but fires in the correct order with respect to the PostNewLevel and the PostNewRoom callbacks:

 PostGameStarted --> PostNewLevel --> PostNewRoom

+If some specific cases, mods can change the current room during run initialization (on the 0th frame).
+However, due to how the callback reordering works, the custom PostNewRoom callback will never fire on the 0th frame.
+To get around this, call the `forceNewRoomCallback()` function before changing levels to temporarily force the callback to fire.

 ```ts
 function postNewRoom(): void {}